iantdunn/bulk-google-reviews/README.md

 # Bulk Google Reviews

-Scrapes the most recent Google Maps reviews in bulk.
+Highly configurable utility to scrape the most recent Google Maps reviews in bulk.
 Point it at a root folder, and it will discover projects, read a Google Maps reviews URL from each project, and write out a fresh `output.json` per project.

 ## TODO
 - Git commit/push for detected repos